drostron/slamdata-docs/source/developers-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 * Click on the newly created server named **devguide**.
 The interface now
-  shows the databases that reside within MongoDB.
+  shows the databases that reside within the database system.
+A new database

-  A new database will need to be created to follow along with the guide.
+  will need to be created to follow along with the guide.

 * Click on the Create Folder icon.  |Create-Folder|